home-assistant/home-assistant.io/source/_components/volvooncall.markdown

 ---

-The `volvooncall` platform offers integration with the [Volvo On Call](http://www.volvocars.com/intl/own/connectivity/volvo-on-call) cloud service and offers presence detection as well as sensors such as odometer and fuel level.
+The `volvooncall` component offers integration with the [Volvo On Call](http://www.volvocars.com/intl/own/connectivity/volvo-on-call) cloud service and offers presence detection as well as sensors such as odometer and fuel level.

+## {% linkable_title Configuration %}

 To use Volvo On Call in your installation, add the following to your `configuration.yaml` file: